 As we’ve shared so many times before, preventative measures are the BEST line of defense against ice dam buildup.
 And, consequently, they’re also your best defense against the water damage that is almost sure to follow.

 Since this won't be our first wintertime rodeo, we have spent a LOT of time investigating how best to combat this recurring threat.
 And, we have an answer.

 Heat cables, installed along the edge of your roofline, are designed to keep ice dams from building.
 The science is simple: they warm up, prevent the water from freezing, and can save you thousands of dollars in the long run.

 Keep in mind, not all heat cables are created equal!
 The versions from your local big box store can leave something to be desired, often providing disappointing, ineffective protection.

 We found a manufacturer (after much research) that we believe in; one that offers superior design quality and performance.
 For all of the details about installation, benefits, and ice dams in general, read Heat Cables Are the Best Way to Prevent Ice Dams in Central Oregon.

 Today, let’s get down to brass tacks.

 Most problem areas on your roof (and we’ll help you identify these) can be addressed and protected for about $2,000.
 And, most homes here in Bend have 1-2 problem areas.
 Problem areas are places on your roof where Ice Dams are most likely to form.
 Although 80% of ice dams form on the eaves of your roof, other common problem areas are valleys, skylights, and vent or pipe openings.

+Webfoot offers the versatility to choose between plug-in or hardwired systems.
 Plug-in systems like ours are limited in length, maxing out at 150 feet.
-We try to use every foot as efficiently as possibly, but if you have a large or unique roof you may need to look into a hardwired system which will incur additional electrical costs.
+We try to use every foot as efficiently as possible, but if you have a large or unique roof you may need to look into a hardwired system.
+A hardwired system incurs additional costs by needing the consult of a professional electrician.